-Wealth, Returns, and Taxation: A Tale of Two Dependencies, JMP version, with Philipp Wangner (TSE), November 2021.
+Wealth, Returns, and Taxation: A Tale of Two Dependencies, with Philipp Wangner (TSE), August 2022. [online appendix, NBER slides, SSRN]

-Value Added and Productivity Linkages Across Countries, with François de Soyres (FRB), August 2021, R&R American Economic Journal: Macroeconomics.
+Value Added and Productivity Linkages Across Countries, with François de Soyres (FRB), August 2021, R&R at AEJ: Macro. [online appendix, slides, voxEU]

-In short: Traditional international real business cycle models produce a weak relationship between trade and cross-country real GDP correlations, contradicting widespread empirical findings.
-We solve this puzzle by showing that whenever imported input’s base period price does not reflect their marginal revenue product (e.g. due to markups or love of variety), real GDP movements become mechanically linked to fluctuations in imported inputs.
+In short: IRBC models produce a weak relationship between trade and cross-country real GDP correlations, contradicting widespread empirical findings.
+We solve this puzzle by showing that whenever imported input’s base period price does not reflect their marginal revenue product real GDP movements become mechanically linked to fluctuations in imported inputs.

-Gross Labor Market Flows, Entrepreneurship, and the Role of Unemployment Insurance, with Sumudu Kankanamge (TSE), December 2021.
+Gross Labor Market Flows, Self-Employment, and Unemployment Insurance, with Sumudu Kankanamge (TSE), July 2022. [online appendix]

-In short: We document that the selection into entrepreneurship is highly responsive to variations in unemployment insurance (UI) generosity.
-We develop an occupational choice model of employment, unemployment, and entrepreneurship and show that changes in the relative riskiness between occupations is key to understand this high responsiveness.
+In short: We document that the selection into self-employment is highly responsive to variations in unemployment insurance (UI) generosity.
+We develop an occupational choice model of employment, unemployment, and self-employment and show that changes in the relative riskiness between occupations is key to understand this high responsiveness.

 Buying and Selling Entrepreneurial Assets, with Sumudu Kankanamge (TSE), June 2020.

-Housing-market Matching, Regional Mobility and Unemployment Insurance, with Christophe Bruneel (KU-Leuven), [Slides].
+Housing-market Matching, Regional Mobility and Unemployment Insurance [Slides], with Christophe Bruneel (KU-Leuven).

 Use a unique dataset comprising the whole universe of US housing transactions (105 million of housing units).
 Information on history of sales and price change, property tax change, and housing characteristics.